 A nutritional care plan should be developed, and referral for nutritional support made to an expert/dietitian for more detailed assessment (Kondrup et al. 2003a).

-The most widely used screening tool is the malnutrition universal screening tool (MUST) (Russell and Elia 2011).
-‘MUST’ is a screening tool used in hospitals, communities and other healthcare settings.
-It’s a tool used to identify adults who are malnourished, at risk of malnutrition, or obese and it includes management guidelines that can be used to develop a care plan.
-(Malnutrition Advisory Group 2004).
+One screening tool used is the malnutrition universal screening tool (MUST) (Russell and Elia 2011), which is used in hospitals, communities and other healthcare settings.
+It’s used to identify adults who are malnourished, at risk of malnutrition or obese, and it includes management guidelines that can be used to develop a care plan (Malnutrition Advisory Group 2004).

 The assessment should provide information leading to an appropriate care plan (Mallet 2013).

 The effectiveness of the nutritional intervention should regularly be monitored, leading to adjustments in treatment as necessary throughout the patient’s stay.